 How to Rectify It

 (1) Make it illegal to undergo a religious (or even non-religious) wedding ceremony when one is already legally married to someone else - or is otherwise not eligible.
-Make it a punishable offence for a celebrant, legally authorised or not, to knowingly perform such a ceremony.
+Make it a punishable offence for a celebrant, legally authorised or not, to knowingly perform such a ceremony, or to perform any ceremony and not register it.
 No doubt some Members of Parliament would be unhappy with this, but they could hardly say so openly.
 The general public is strongly antagonistic to Muslims' refusal to accept our way of life.
 And not even the proponents of same sex "marriage" would be game enough to support polygamy at this stage.

 (2) Clarify the law that spousal benefits can be paid only to one person at a time, the default being the lawful spouse, and that single parent benefits cannot be paid when the woman is living with a man.
 Also, single parent benefits can only be paid if the father cannot be located and forced to support his child.
 Of course, this would meet with even more Parliamentary resistance, because it would impact on the Lotharios of our own community.
 (In fact, that would be an added benefit of the legislation).
 But what could they do if the Government stood firm?
 The general public does not like rorts of the welfare system either.